AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 assuming that every source has the same impact

-skipping competitors’ sources
+skipping competitor sources

 ignoring outdated information